SorinaHamidifar/AegisCore/README.md

- this repository serves as a foundation for secure and scalable projects.
+ for secure and scalable projects.